 • The combination of an increased perception threshold (Smaxpost = 9386 m3/s vs Sprior = 9000 m3/s) and a reduced span of the historical period (t*maxpost = 1526 vs t*prior = 1500) may be the symptom of the non-exhaustiveness of floods in the historical samples of the HISTRHÔNE database, even though no non-stationarity of the frequency of floods was detected (Figure 1b).
 As the historical flood inventory is based on damages, it may be sensitive to some changes in damage perception.

-• Flood distribution and 95% credibility interval with model D* are represented on Figure 13.
-Discharge of AMAX values are reported with their uncertainty (from 5% to 30%) and historical floods as exceedances.
-Information on floods during three additional centuries (1500-1815) allows reducing the level of extrapolation towards extreme floods.
+• Flood distribution and 95% credibility interval of model D* are represented in Figure 8.
+AMAX values are reported with their uncertainty (from 5% to 30%) and historical floods as exceedances.
+Information on floods during three prior centuries (1500-1815) reduces the level of extrapolation towards extreme floods (flood of record has a plotting position around the 1000-year return period in Figure 8, instead of a 400-year return period for the 1816-2020 period).